Facebook, Australia reach deal to restore news pages after shutdown

-Facebook would still have to pay publishers for news, but, under proposed new amendments, a forced arbitration would be a last resort.
+Facebook would still have to pay publishers for news, but under proposed new amendments, a forced arbitration would be a last resort.

 Brown said the company would restore news in Australia in coming days.